 Brock Bowers was poised to be special at the University of Georgia.
 We didn't anticipate he would be this special this quickly.
 The trust in Bowers was apparent from the first play from scrimmage against Clemson, when he caught a seven-yard pass from quarterback JT Daniels.
 It was only a glimpse of what was to come.

-Through four games, Bowers leads the team with 18 receptions, 272 receiving yards, four receiving touchdowns and one rushing touchdown.
-The true freshman tight end immediately turned into a favorite target for Daniels and Stetson Bennett due to his size, athleticism and reliability.
+Through his first four games, Bowers led the team with 18 receptions, 272 receiving yards, four receiving touchdowns and one rushing touchdown.
+The true freshman tight end immediately turned into a favorite target for JT Daniels and Stetson Bennett due to his size, athleticism and reliability.

 Brock Bowers' 88-Yard TD